The Pharmaceutical Intellectual Property and Competition Law Review: Russia

 In the field of intellectual property, the FAS has the right to prevent unfair competition where it relates to the acquisition and use of the exclusive right to a company's means of individualisation; and illegal use by the producers of competitors' intellectual property when introducing their products to the market.

 However, the FAS powers are limited if the anticompetitive behaviour involves the actions of drug manufacturers abusing their own patent rights.
-The FAS came up with the initiative of entitling the government with the power to allow compulsory licensing when there is a need to protect the lives and health of citizens.
+The only regulatory mechanism in this area is the recently introduced compulsory licensing (as discussed in Section V.i).

 ii Other anticompetitive behaviour and agreements